DarkCaster/Sandboxer/README.md

 Main goal of this project is to make a simple to configure and yet highly customizable application sandboxing/isolation suite.
 In addition to sandboxing feature, this suite can also be used to run applications inside pre-configured custom environment based on user-made chroot, in a similiar way to how it is done in a server containerization software like libvirt-lxc, LXC, docker, etc.

-For now, this project is relying on bubblewrap utility (<https://github.com/projectatomic/bubblewrap>) to perform application isolation.
+For now, this project is relying on "bubblewrap" utility (<https://github.com/projectatomic/bubblewrap>) to perform application isolation.
 Authors of bwrap implemented only minimal and essential functionality in its sandboxing utility.
 While it is good in terms of security, easy to maintain and fix bugs, it is also hard to configure and perform a preparation of sandboxed environment.
 That where this sandboxer suite comes in.
 It is just a configuration wrapper and set of service utilities that made on top of bubblewrap.

 For now it is in highly experimental state and possibly not so secure that it is intended to be.
 Do not rely on it to achive a 100% secutity with application isolation.
 It is impossible to achive with LXC-like containerization.
 Also, this software may contain some security bugs because I have a very limited time recources to maintain and enhance it and i'm the only one author right now.
 Even more mature software like firejail contain bugs and security vulnerabilities that discovered on a regular basis.
 So, proceed at your own risk.
 If you need more secure isolation - use virtualization solutions like qemu-kvm, virtualbox, etc. But, still, i'm trying to do my best to make this tool secure.